PeterKamphuis/FAT/README.md

 If you get any other message please do not hesitate to file an issue here.

-The fit done to check the installation will be removed after the program is done with the exception of the overview plot that is produced.
+The fit done to check the installation will only leave the .def file and the overview plot that is produced.
 The directory Installation_Check will contain three overview files.
 Overview.png is the plot produced by your installation.
 Overview_IDL.png is for comparison with and IDL run and Overview_GDL.png for comparison with a GDL fit.

 The plots should look like this: